 If you book a B&B or hotel yourself, make sure that it is located in the same area as the other guests.
 Driver-guides can offer pick-ups and drop-offs, but only if your accommodation is not too far away from the rest.
 In the case of the Islay Whisky Tour, you want to base yourself in or around Bowmore.

-I stayed at Allandale B&B which Rabbie’s booked for me, but is also available via AirBnB.
+I stayed at Allandale B&B which Rabbie’s booked for me, but you can book it directly here.
 The B&B only has two rooms, both with fantastic views of Loch Indaal and the tidal beach.
 My room had a large comfortable bed, a sitting corner by the window and an en-suite bathroom.
 There was also a huge wardrobe and a shelf with a kettle, tea and snacks.
 I had access to a small fridge next door and my host Fiona took great care of my vegan breakfast in the mornings.